-The process of mapping the EMAC interrupts to one of the CPU's interrupts is done using the ARM interrupt controller.
-Once the interrupt is mapped to a CPU interrupt, general masking and unmasking of the interrupt (to control reentrancy) should be done at the chip level by manipulating the interrupt enable mask.
+The process of mapping the EMAC interrupts to the CPU is done through the CPU interrupt controller.
+Once the interrupt is mapped to a CPU interrupt, general masking and unmasking of interrupts (to control reentrancy) should be done at the chip level by manipulating the interrupt core enable mask registers.